simeononsecurity/simeononsecurity.ch/content/articles/7-essential-security-practices-for-any-business/index.en.md

 Regular software updates are **essential** for maintaining the security of your systems.
 They help to patch vulnerabilities and protect against the latest threats. _Frequent_ updates ensure that your software is equipped to defend against emerging cyber threats.
 It's important to establish a regular update schedule to ensure that all systems and applications are kept up to date.

 * Implement a regular update schedule to ensure that all software and applications are updated in a timely manner.
-* Consider using automated update tools to streamline the update process and minimize the risk of human error.
+* Consider using automated update tools to simplify the update process and minimize the risk of human error.

 > Tip: Prioritize critical security updates to address high-risk vulnerabilities and minimize the window of exposure to potential threats.